aaryanporwal/myblog/content/posts/no-collision-guaranteed.md

 - second: 10001
 - third: 10002 and so on.

-Now the problem is when we want to horizaontally scale and talk with multiple databases.
+Now the problem is when we want to horizontally scale and talk with multiple databases.

 The different approaches with multi database counter will look like: